 - To ensure equal access to investors all over the country through an appropriate communication network.

-- To improve the standard of securities market to international level.
+- To improve the standard of the securities market to the international level.

 - Provide an organized, fair, transparent, and efficient market for trading securities, and secure a safe environment for trading securities

 to deepen trust in the stock market, therefore, to serve the national economy.

 - Creating an attractive, safe, competitive, transparent and credible investment environment.

 - Developing processes, methods, and systems for trading securities in the stock market according to the latest international standards.

 - Developing and delivering an outstanding service to the related parties.

 - Disseminating trading information to the largest possible number of traders and interested parties.

 - Enhance the public awareness of all segments of society, while devoting special attention to traders of securities.